Traffic Modeling with SUMO: a Tutorial: Creating a Synthetic Traffic Scenario

 where $c'_r$ is the cost of route $r$, $w(e)$ is the weight of the edge $e$ calculated from the input weight/cost function.

 The following command shows how to use the \verb|duaIterate| tool to generate optimized routes:

 where \verb|-n| is the file name of the road network, \verb|-t| it the file containing the trips, \verb|-l| the number of iterations (using a number of iterations of 1 is equivalent to calling \verb|duarouter|).
+By default, the Gawron model is used as the default route choice model.